gl2748/gl2748.github.io/_posts/17-06-2015-MySQL-CSV-Import.md

         // Do we want all the lines from the CSV?
 The IGNORE option can only skip lines at the start of the file.
         IGNORE 1 LINES
         // If our CSV columns imported in a linear way from left to right, without gaps,  what is the order of the columns that they map onto.
 We can use @dummy to dump CSV columns i.e. map them to nowhere...
-        // NOTE we start at the second column of our atms table, the db_atm_id is being auto generated incrementally (customer_name, services, route, job_id, atm_id, description, address, city, state, zip, latitude, longitude, placement_information, atm_manufacturer, atm_model, @last_service_var, @service_after_var, @completion_date_var)
+        // NOTE: we start at the second column of our atms table, the db_atm_id is being auto generated incrementally (customer_name, services, route, job_id, atm_id, description, address, city, state, zip, latitude, longitude, placement_information, atm_manufacturer, atm_model, @last_service_var, @service_after_var, @completion_date_var)
+        //Now it's time to SET those user variables, user variables that are not set result in a dropped column from the CSV.
     SET
-        last_service = STR_TO_DATE(@last_service_var, '%m/%d/%Y')
+        //We need to conform the dates in our CSV to the MySQL standard last_service = STR_TO_DATE(@last_service_var, '%m/%d/%Y')
         service_after = STR_TO_DATE(@service_after_var, '%m/%d/%Y')
         completion_date = STR_TO_DATE(@completion_date_var, '%m/%d/%Y');